-High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
+Our strategy is also integral to wider school plans for continued education recovery through high-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
 This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
 Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged peers.